Resilient MPA Design

 This section introduces coral reef managers to key resilience principles and recommendations to support the development of resilient MPA networks.
 These principles can help MPA networks achieve multiple objectives, including fisheries sustainability, biodiversity conservation, and ecosystem resilience in the face of climate change and other stressors.
 These principles and recommendations can be applied to existing MPAs or used for planning future MPA networks, and can be applied at any scale.
 Incorporation of these recommendations provides the best chance that an MPA will survive disturbances and continue to provide essential goods and services to communities.

 What are MPA Network Design Principles?

 Principles of resilient MPA design provide guidance on how to design a resilient MPA or MPA network.
 Biophysical and socioeconomic principles are commonly used to inform MPA design and management.
 Biophysical principles are aimed at achieving biological objectives by taking key biological and physical processes into account; whereas socioeconomic principles are aimed at maximizing benefits and minimizing costs to local communities and sustainable industries.

-The sections below describe principles of resilient MPA design that integrate fisheries, biodiversity and climate objectives.
+This section describes principles of resilient MPA design that integrate fisheries, biodiversity, and climate objectives.

 It is recommended that managers aim to implement resilience principles as comprehensively as possible, and prioritize the prohibition of destructive activities and risk spreading through representation and replication of habitat types.
 Recommendations regarding minimum size and spacing of MPAs and protecting critical areas can often be implemented with less information.